dhrutichunara/DECODELABPROJECT3/README.md

 Project 3 - SQL Data Analysis
 Overview

-This project focuses on using SQL queries to extract meaningful insights from an e-commerce dataset.
+This project was completed as part of the DecodeLabs Data Analytics Internship Program (Project 3) This project focuses on using SQL queries to extract meaningful insights from an e-commerce dataset.
 The objective is to analyze business data using SQL operations such as filtering, sorting, grouping, and aggregation.

 Objectives